 Versatility: Increases damage and healing, and reduces damage taken

-As covered in the Artifact page, currently only
+As covered in the Artifact page,

 Extends the duration of

 and similar effects by 75%.
 Appears currently to be the best option in all situations, but is not a massive swing in general.
 As long as you can maintain uptime on a target for the full 70 seconds it will perform well due to how well Enhancement interacts with the Bloodlust effect.